hfxbse/SportBuzzer/README.md

 MCU to provide expandability as well as an exposed additional UART connection on the PCB itself.

-**Even though this project uses an HC12 module, I highly recommend replacing it.** Not only is it practically impossible to find genuine modules which can deliver on the promised range, but more importantly requires the used frequency of 433 MHz a license in large parts of the world.
+**Even though this project uses an HC12 module, I highly recommend replacing it.** Not only is it practically impossible to find genuine modules which can deliver on the promised range, but more importantly, requires the used frequency of 433 MHz a license in large parts of the world.
 A promising alternative could be the [RYLR998 LoRa module by REYAX](https://reyax.com/products/rylr998/).
-It operates in a licenses free frequency range, should achieve an even higher range, and has a small size.
-As it gets also controlled via AT-commands like the HC12, the changes required should be small.
+It operates in a license-free frequency range, should achieve an even higher range, and has a small size.
+As it gets also controlled via AT commands like the HC12, the changes required should be small.

 JTAG and UART with buttons to select the boot mode are also exposed for uploading and debugging firmware.